AwaNoodle/buildingAppWithDocker/README.md

 - **Registry** is the location of the registry to store the image.
 Commonly used as the author account in the Docker Hub (similar to how Github works), it can also be the location of another registry (i.e. localhost:5000)
 - **Name** is the container name
-- **Tage** is the version information.
+- **Tag** is the version information.
 If this isn't specified then it will be 'latest'

 So:
 - **mark/nginx:0.0.2** would represent a container on Docker Hub that is authored by the account **mark**, is for the **nginx** container, and is for version **0.0.2**